masoud-al/aur/README.md

 aur
 ===

-ArchLinux AUR packages maintained by
+ArchLinux AUR packages maintained by Masoud

+AUR PKGBUILD script for the following packages

+* shogun